sulhicmz/malnu-backend/docs/MIGRATION_PLAN.md

 - Advanced features not available in web-sch-12

 ### Phase 3: Migration Decision
-Since the main application is more comprehensive and actively maintained, the migration plan is:
+Since the main application is more comprehensive and actively maintained, the migration plan was:

 1. **No migration needed FROM web-sch-12** - The main application already has more features
 2. **Migration needed TO main application** - All future development should happen here
-3. **web-sch-12 deprecation and removal plan** - Prepare for complete removal of duplicate codebase
+3. **web-sch-12 deprecation and removal** - ✅ **COMPLETED** - Duplicate codebase removed

 ## Consolidation Plan